William R. Orthwein

 William Robert Orthwein (October 16, 1881 – October 2, 1955) was an American sportsman, attorney, business executive and political activist.
 He was an Olympic bronze medalist in both water polo and the 4x50 freestyle swimming relay at the 1904 St. Louis Olympics.

 Early life

-William Robert Orthwein was born on October 16, 1881 in St. Louis, Missouri to William David and Emily Helen Thummler.
+William Robert Orthwein was born on October 16, 1881, in St. Louis, Missouri to William David and Emily Helen Thummler.
 His father, William D. Orthwein, was a German-born grain merchant with a successful business.
-He attended St. Louis's Smith Academy, a boy's school well-known for quality academics, and the Peabody Elementary School.
+William R. Orthwein attended St. Louis's Smith Academy, a boys' school well known for quality academics, and the Peabody Elementary School.

 He later graduated from Yale University where he captained both the water polo and swim teams, played on the baseball team, and excelled in golf and bowling.
-While at Yale in November 1902, he was arrested on charges of assaulting a ticket seller for a Yale-Harvard football game,and was assessed with a fine the following month.
+While at Yale in November 1902, he was arrested on charges of assaulting a ticket seller for a Yale-Harvard football game, and was assessed with a fine the following month.